mindbet/Read-to-Me/README.md

 ## Installation
 1. Install the Read to Me module as you would [install any Drupal 8 module](https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules).
 2. Enable the Read to Me module.
-3. In the settings page [/admin/config/read-to-me/settings](/admin/config/read-to-me/settings), enter the location where you placed the JSON key.
+3. In the settings page [/admin/config/read-to-me/settings](/admin/config/read-to-me/settings), enter your Amazon.

+## Installation
-4. Use this composer command to load the Google Text-to-Speech libraries:  composer require "google/cloud-text-to-speech:^0.5.0"
+1. Use this composer command to load the Amazon Polly PHP SDK:  composer require "aws/aws-sdk-php": "^3.18"

 ## Usage